awsdocs/amazon-ecr-user-guide/doc_source/Registries.md

    TOKEN=$(aws ecr get-authorization-token --output text --query 'authorizationData[].authorizationToken')
    ```

-1. Pass the `$TOKEN` variable to the `-H` option of curl to authenticate to the API\.
+1. To authenticate to the API, pass the `$TOKEN` variable to the `-H` option of curl\.
 For example, the following command lists the image tags in an Amazon ECR repository\.
 For more information, see the [Docker Registry HTTP API](https://docs.docker.com/registry/spec/api/) reference documentation\.

    ```
    curl -i -H "Authorization: Basic $TOKEN" https://012345678910.dkr.ecr.us-east-1.amazonaws.com/v2/amazonlinux/tags/list